chili-chips-ba/uberClock/3.miniac/README.md

   <img width=900 src="0.doc/miniac.png">
 </p>

-In this section we will present the two implemented methods: Direct and Indirect snooping methods.
+In this section we will present the three implemented methods:

-### Direct snooping method
+### 1. Direct snooping method

 This method uses the Python file "PlotDataADC.py" (https://github.com/chili-chips-ba/uberClock/blob/main/3.miniac/5.test/PlotDataADC.py).
 This Python script acts as a real-time signal monitoring tool, communicating with an FPGA over UART to continuously acquire ADC samples.
 It dynamically measures the actual sampling frequency and provides live visualizations, displaying both the reconstructed signal in the time domain and its frequency spectrum via FFT analysis, including automatic peak detection.
 The script demonstrates the direct, sample-by-sample data acquisition method.
 We expected the sampling frequency of this method to be about 1000[Hz], but the experiment showed that we could only sample and recreate a sine of about 100
 [Hz].
 We demonstrate the functionality of our method on the pictures below.